 Since purchasing the property and buildings in 2020, SDIA has renovated many of the structures at Heroes Ranch, and has constructed others to contain to all programming and activities on the property.

 Each of the buildings at Heroes Ranch have been dedicated and named for one of our nation’s heroes.
-Read on to learn about who the buildings were named for.
+Read on to learn about who each of the buildings were named for and why.

 Four Main Lodges provide accommodations for program participants and SDIA staff to stay on the property during programming and activities.